-“It is always best to call your pediatrician for direction,” says Joseph Gigante, M.D., professor of Pediatrics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+“It is always best to call your pediatrician for direction,” says Joseph Gigante, M.D., professor of pediatrics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “Many people immediately want to bring their child to the emergency room, but that is not always the best plan.
 A pediatrician should be the first point of reference because they know the child and can better advise parents on next steps,” he adds.

-Symptoms of RSV in children include:
+RSV Symptoms in children include:

 - Mild cold symptoms like congestion, runny nose, fever, cough and sore throat.
 Very young infants may be irritable, fatigued and have breathing difficulties.
 Normally these symptoms will clear up on their own in a few days.